When does Day Zero

 arrive — and under what?

-Today the combined system sits at 47.3%.
-Cape Town uses around 859 ML a day.
+As of 15 June 2026 the combined system sits at 73.6%.
+Cape Town's most recent reported daily use is around 859 ML.
 Pick a rainfall scenario, drag the consumption fader, and pin a configuration to compare two futures on the same chart.

 The shaded band shows the central 50% of 1,000 simulated rainfall outcomes; the solid line is the median.
 Day Zero arrives when combined storage crosses 13.5% — the City's 2018 operational trigger.
 Read the methodology for what data feeds the model and what its limits are.